Crime in India: Confidence tricks

-Many scams are perpetrated against foreign travellers, especially in Jaipur, the capital of Rajasthan.
+Many scams are perpetrated against foreign travelers, especially in Jaipur, the capital of Rajasthan.
 Scammers usually target younger foreign tourists and suggest to them that money can be made by privately transporting gems or gold, or by taking delivery abroad of expensive carpets, avoiding customs duties.

-Such incidents occupy the traveller for several days.
-The traveller is then passed to a new scam artist who offers to show the foreign traveller the sights.
-Scam artists also offer cheap lodgings and meals to foreign travellers so they can place him or her in the scam artist's physical custody and thus make the foreigner vulnerable to threats and physical coercion.
+Such incidents occupy the traveler for several days.
+The traveler is then passed to a new scam artist who offers to show the foreign traveler the sights.
+Scam artists also offer cheap lodgings and meals to foreign travelers so they can place him or her in the scam artist's physical custody and thus make the foreigner vulnerable to threats and physical coercion.
 In the process, the foreigner loses his passport.

 Besides these, there are also unofficial guides to watch out for.
 They can be found all over India such as at crowded transportation hubs and at tourist attractions.
 A common ruse at transportation hubs is to claim that there is no train to your destination or to claim that a place is closed.
 The aim is to get you to take their expensive private transport or to an expensive hotel where they get a cut.
 As for the guides at tourist attractions, these could be temples, mosques, or places such as the Varanasi Ghat.
 You will end up receiving unsolicited services and then asked to pay a big tip for them.

 Taxi scam

-There are also taxi scams present in India, whereby a foreign traveller, who is not aware of the locations around Indian airports, is taken for a ride round the whole airport and charged for full-fare taxi ride while the terminal is only few hundred yards away.
+There are also taxi scams present in India, whereby a foreign traveler, who is not aware of the locations around Indian airports, is taken for a ride round the whole airport and charged for full-fare taxi ride while the terminal is only few hundred yards away.
 Overseas Security Advisory Council in a report mentioned the process about how to avoid taxi-scam.
 This crime is known in other areas of the world as "long-hauling".

-Preventing crimes
+Crime prevention

 Crime prevention is critical to maintain law and order in the country.
-Deterring criminals through deployment of more police is one of the major strategy practised.
+Deterring criminals through deployment of more police is one of the major strategy practiced.
 However, their relationship is very complex.
-There are also other reasons such as unemployment, poverty, a lower per capita income which can affect the crime rates in India.
+There are also other reasons such as unemployment, poverty and a lower per capita income which can affect the crime rates in India.